Mount Holly in Berkeley County, South Carolina — The American South (South Atlantic)

 2. Medway Plantation, Wikipedia entry.
 Jan Van Arrsens, the Seigneur of Wernhaut (also "Weirnhoudt"), led a small group of settlers from Holland to the province of Carolina around 1686.
 (Submitted on October 20, 2009, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 20, 2009, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 4,030 times since then and 61 times this year.
+It was originally submitted on October 20, 2009, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 4,242 times since then and 4 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on October 20, 2009, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.